 You will need to show proof of U.S. Citizenship and some proof of your identity.
-Proof of U.S. Citizenship includes a U.S. birth certificate or a U.S. passport.
+Proof of U.S. Citizenship includes a U.S. birth certificate, you can look for cheap passport photos to present your U.S. passport .
 Proof of identity documents include, a U.S. driver’s license, a state-issued non-driver identification card, or a U.S. passport.
 In some cases, your identity can also be proved with an employee ID card, a school ID card, a health insurance card, or a U.S. military ID card.

 Complete Form SS-5.

 You will need to print and fill out the Application for a Social Security Card, Form SS-5completely.